 The only thing better than a full-sized trifle is a few mini trifles in cute little dishes!
 These desserts are perfect for Valentine’s Day or any time you’re in need of a little portion control. . .

 I’ve made it a tradition around Valentine’s Day to make a treat with my girls.
+These Mini Flourless Chocolate Cakes would be a good option, too!
 This year they didn’t pick mini trifles.

 I made the custard from my trifle recipe, using buttermilk and lemon juice instead of regular milk.
 (Hello, tang.)
 Then I combined the rest of the frozen raspberries with some frozen blueberries and layered it with the custard and the leftover cake… with a dollop of freshly whipped cream on top.
 The cake recipe I used for the cupcakes was more time consuming and dirtied more dishes than the sponge cake from my trifle recipe, so I made a few tweaks to the sponge cake and added it to the recipe below.